Improving your health and wellbeing will help you to enjoy other areas of your life.

 Western Prevention Assessment Team

 Wear lots of thin layers.
-Cotton, wool and fleecy fibers are particularly good for maintaining body heat.
+Cotton, wool and fleecy fibres are particularly good for maintaining body heat.
 Try to stay inside during very cold weather if you have heart or respiratory problems.
-Wear shoes with a good grip when walking outside to prevent slips and falls.

 If you are struggling to eat healthily, manage your weight, or make meals for yourself at home, there is support available on the West Sussex Wellbeing website.